nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person while all persons are being shown<br>

-   1. Prerequisites: List all persons using the `list` command.
+Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   * Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   * Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+Incorrect delete commands to try: `delete...`
+1. `delete x` where x is larger than the list size<br>
-      Expected: Similar to previous.
+2. `delete`

+Expected: Error details shown in the status message.

 ### Adding a lesson